ayushmangupta624/melfi-ai/README.md

+## Top 10 Finalist at GenAI Genesis 2026!

 ## Inspiration: Human Empowerment!

 Melfi started with our own personal challenges: needing support and someone to talk to.
 Traditional therapy is often expensive and inaccessible for many, and there was a need for a tool that fills this gap while feeling real and present.
 With Melfi, users can feel more empowered in their lives by having a safe space to process their emotions.